mrazadar/ionic-google-drive/readme.md

     Note: how we're passing exactly same 'redirect-uri' in the authorize call.

- once your receive response-token-object.
+ once you receive response-token-object.
 You can use access_token for your authorization scheme.

- Lastly, you just need to set this token in 'gapi' library, to accommodate any further calls using gapi library
+ Lastly, you just need to set this response/token in 'gapi' javascript client library, to accommodate any further calls using gapi library

  like this : gapi.auth.setToken(response);

+ You can see in drive.js how we're loading 'google-drive' client to use with the 'gapi' javascript client library.

  There you go!!